Public Project

 Siempre estuvimos aquí / We were always here

-Proyecto en proceso
+2019 - en proceso

-En la narrativa oficial del origen mexicano, persiste un discurso histórico del mestizaje que ha sido un instrumento narrativo de la política racista de blanqueamiento del estado.
+En la narrativa oficial del origen identitario del mexicano, persiste un discurso histórico del mestizaje que ha sido un instrumento narrativo de la política racista de blanqueamiento del estado.
 Sin embargo en la época contemporánea existen diferentes esfuerzos colectivos que han luchado por visibilizar el cambio de narrativa sobre todos los aportes que lxs afromexicanos hicieron para la construcción del estado nación que conocemos hoy, así, como reclamar derechos de esta población.

 De esta forma, el proyecto participa del desentrañamiento de la invisibilidad y de la reconstrucción de la historia afromexicana.
 Siempre estuvimos aquí, es un esfuerzo de amplificación del legado de los ancestrxs y su descendencia.